chalmagean/prime_tables/README.md

 ## How to run

 Start a ruby REPL (I am using Ruby 2.2.3).
+The example below uses the number `5` as the size of the primes array.

 ```
 $ irb
 2.2.3 :001 > require 'prime_tables'
 2.2.3 :001 > table = PrimeTables::Multiplication.new(5)
+2.2.3 :001 > formatter = PrimeTables::TextFormatter.new

 2.2.3 :001 > table.render(formatter)
 ```